This is an overview of what is required for the installation site of a PANOPTES unit.

 In areas where there is significant leaf litter or where there is snow, you may consider lifting the control box off the ground to prevent the leaf litter or snow blocking the cable and fan ports which could cause the fan to burn out.
 On Maunaloa we built a small frame from scrap that elevated the control box by about 1ft which helped.

-Figure 2: Show the Maunaloa unit with the control box elevated on a frame to prevent snow blocking the ports.
+Figure 2: PAN001 on showing the control box elevated on a frame to prevent snow blocking the ports.

 Hopefully security is not a major concern, but you should be aware that there is some valuable equipment both in the control box as well as in the camera box, not to mention the mount itself.
 The Pelican Case that is used for the control box does have holes for a padlock, which will at least prevent idle theft.
 The easiest and most likely item to steal would be the camera box itself as it could easily be removed (snipping the wires) and contains two cameras that people might find useful.